 The Bachelor of Science in criminal justice degree program has two interrelated goals.
 The first is to help you develop a fundamental understanding of the criminal justice system and the political and social environment in which it operates.
 The second goal is to give you the skills and the training you’ll need to land a career with a criminal justice degree.

-Courses are taught by passionate, experienced practitioners.
+Courses are taught by faculty who are passionate, experienced practitioners.
 The criminal justice program also features an active advisory board comprised of University faculty and working criminal justice professionals who designed the innovative curriculum.
 Meanwhile, our University's Downtown Pittsburgh location makes it easy for judges, prosecutors, defense attorneys and law enforcement officers to teach here.
 And there is no shortage of invaluable, career-focused internships and observations — from serving at Renewal, Inc. to meeting professionals from local Secret Service and FBI offices.

 The Bachelor of Science in criminal justice degree is offered in the following formats.